On Higher Order Drift and Diffusion Estimates for Stochastic SINDy: Numerical Analysis of Stochastic SINDy

 \section{Numerical Analysis of Stochastic SINDy}

 Theorem \ref{th:Convergence} claims that as $\Delta t\to 0$ and $T\to \infty$, the coefficients given by the (\ref{eq:MuLS}) and (\ref{eq:SigLS}) converge to the true parameters of the SDE (\ref{eq:Ito}) as $\Delta t\to 0$ and $T\to \infty$.
+However, for real experiments, there will be limits to the sampling frequency and the length of trajectory for which we can acquire data.
+In \cite{frishman2020learning}, the trajectory of the SDE was interpreted as a noisy transmission channel, and estimates on the relative squared errors were derived based on the information content of the signal.

-In this section, we will look at the accuracy and variation of the approximations for finite $\Delta t$ and $T$.
-In this setting, we will be using ``big `O'" notation to denote convergence as $\Delta t\to 0$, and we will be using ``little `o'" notation for the convergence as $T\to \infty$.
+In this section, we will use an alternate approach of deriving the error in the estimate based on the Ito-Taylor expansion of the SDE.
+We will use look at both the bias and variance of the approximations for finite $\Delta t$ and $T$.
+In particular, we derive the error with explicit constants (up to the leading order) in terms of the dictionary $\theta$ and the functions $\mu$ and $\sigma$.

+In this setting, we will be using both ``big `O'" and ``little `o'" notation.
+The ``big `O'" notation will be used to denote convergence as $\Delta t\to 0$.
+These terms will come from the higher order error terms in the the estimators of $\mu^i(X_t)$ and $\Sigma^{i,j}(X_t)$.
+In particular, the constant in the ``big `O'" will depend only on the parameters of the SDE; it does not depend on the initial condition, trajectory length, or realization of the trajectory.

+The ``little `o'" will denote convergence with respect to $T$.
+Specifically $o(1)$ denotes a function that goes to zero as $T\to\infty$.
+This will capture the ergodic convergence; the $o(1)$ term will be the error that comes from the finite trajectory failing to completely sample the ergodic measure.

 The SINDy algorithm will give us vectors of coefficients, $\tilde{\alpha}^i$ and $\tilde{\beta}^{i,j}$, for the system.
 We will be interested in the error of these vectors relative to the true coefficients $\alpha^i$ and $\beta^{i,j}$,